MicrosoftDocs/learn/learn-pr/reactors/blockchain-create-ui-decentralized-apps/includes/2-learn-dapps.md

 [Cryptokitties](https://www.cryptokitties.co?azure-portal=true?azure-portal=true) is a gaming dapp where you can breed, collect, and sell unique cryptographic kittens.
 Aditionally, you can do things like solve puzzles, earn rewards, and play games with your kitties.

-[Brave](https://brave.com?azure-portal=true?azure-portal=true) is a fast and private browser that allows you to earn tokens called BAT that can be donated to web creators, and will soon be able to be spent on gift cards and more rewards.
+[Brave](https://brave.com?azure-portal=true?azure-portal=true) is a fast and private browser that allows you to earn tokens called BAT that can be donated to web creators, and will soon be able to be spent on gift cards and other rewards.